rhoneybul/udacity-data-engineering-capstone/README.md

 **immigrations**

 The following table will serve as the fact table.
 This gives a record of all the immigrations into the united states.
+We are going to choose a key distribution, and the distribution key to be the country code.
+This is because we will have to create joins between immigrations and country information.

 | Table Name :: `immigrations`
-| - `ciid integer NOT NULL` _id for the immigration record, must be not null as to provide unique identifier_
+| - `ciid integer NOT NULL PRIMARY KEY` _id for the immigration record, must be not null as to provide unique identifier_
 | - `year integer` _year of immigration_
 | - `month integer` _month of immigration_
-| - `country_code uuid` _source for immigration_
+| - `country_code uuid DISTKEY` _source for immigration_
 | - `port varchar` _port addmitted through_
-| - `arrival_date date` _date of arrival_
+| - `arrival_date timestamp SORT KEY` _date of arrival_
 | - `mode integer` _mode of arrival_
 | - `address varchar` _state of arrival_
 | - `visa integer` _visa category_